 We have seen how to modify obj's modeling transformation by directly changing the values of the properties obj.position, obj.scale, and obj.rotation.
 However, you can also change the position by calling the function obj.translateX(dx), obj.translateY(dy), or obj.translateZ(dz) to move the object by a specified amount in the direction of a coordinate axis.
 There is also a function obj.translateOnAxis(axis,amount), where axis is a Vector3 and amount is a number giving the distance to translate the object.
 The object is moved in the direction of the vector, axis.
 The vector must be normalized; that is, it must have length 1.
-For example, to translate obj by 5 units in the direction of the vector (1,1,1), you could say obj.translateOnAxis(new THREE.Vector3(1,1,1).normalize(), 5);
+For example, to translate obj by 5 units in the direction of the vector (1,1,1), you could say obj.translateOnAxis( new THREE.Vector3(1,1,1).normalize(), 5 );

 There are no functions for changing the scaling transform.
 But you can change the object's rotation with the functions obj.rotateX(angle), obj.rotateY(angle), and obj.rotateZ(angle) to rotate the object about the coordinate axes.
 (Remember that angles are measured in radians.)
-Calling obj.rotateX(angle) is not the same as adding angle onto the value of obj.rotation.x, since it can change the y and z rotations as well as the x rotation.
+Calling obj.rotateX(angle) is not the same as adding angle onto the value of obj.rotation.x, since it applies a rotation about the x-axis on top of other rotations that might already have been applied.